Second Mongol invasion of Hungary: Aftermath

-The results of the invasion could not have contrasted more sharply with those of the 1241 invasion.
-The invasion was repelled handily, and the Mongols lost much of their invading force due to several months of starvation, numerous small raids, and two major military defeats.
-This was mostly thanks to the new fortification network and the military reforms.
-No major invasion of Hungary would be launched after the failure of the campaign of 1285, though small raids from the Golden Horde were frequent well into the 14th century.
-Less than two years later, the Third Mongol invasion of Poland occurred.
-This invasion was also repulsed, with the Poles using a similar strategy to the Hungarians in 1285.
-They were aided by a Hungarian force under George Baksa (also known as George of Sóvár).
-It was probably in reprisal for this event that in late 1288, a Mongol force launched an attack on the Szepes (Spiš) region, albeit on a small scale.
-They were repelled, with George again distinguishing himself.

-While a victory for Hungary overall (albeit with heavy civilian casualties), the war was a political disaster for the king.
+The invasion ravaged eastern Hungary and reached as far as the Pest.
+According to the Illuminated Chronicle, the invaders "spread a terrible devastation of fire throughout the whole country" to the east of the Danube.
+The invasion lasted for two months before the Mongols withdrew.
+The war was a political disaster for the king.
 Like his grandfather before him, many nobles accused him of inviting the Mongols into his lands, due to his perceived ties to the Cumans.
 Possibly more disastrously, the invasion was fended off by local barons and other magnates with little help from the king.
 After proving their military skills, the efficiency of their fortifications and armed forces, and their ability to ensure the safety of their subjects to a greater degree than the king or his dignitaries, various local elites expanded their net of supporters and deemed themselves entitled to rule large regions of the kingdom.
 The crisis brought to light the king's lack of significant military resources and inability to compensate for such via political skills.

 The heavy losses suffered by the Mongols in this war, combined with their defeat in Poland shortly after (though they did successfully re-vassalize Bulgaria between these expeditions), contributed to the lack of major Golden Horde operations in central Europe outside of the 1280s.
 From then on, Mongol attacks on Hungary and Transylvania would be limited to raids and pillaging along the frontier lines.Salagean, 137 By the 14th century, the Golden Horde and much of the Mongolian Empire posed no serious threats thereafter to Hungary, despite frontier raids continuing under Öz Beg Khan.
 In fact, in 1345, a Hungarian army under Count Andrew Lackfi took the initiative and launched an invasion force into Mongolian territory, defeating a Golden Horde force and capturing what would become Moldavia.